rkokkelk/todo.txt-ext/README.md

 # Thanks

-This project was made possible of the following projects:
+This project was made possible of the following projects and persons:

 * This extension relies heavily on the [todo-txt-js](https://github.com/roufamatic/todo-txt-js) JavaScript library.
 * Much of the code was inspired on the [StormCows](https://github.com/moldybeats/stormcows) extension.
+* French translations by L. Lucanakin.